JavierZam/finsolvz-backend/SWAGGER_SETUP.md

 The Swagger documentation was inaccessible in deployment due to several configuration issues:

 1. **Missing OpenAPI file in container** - The `api/openapi.yaml` file was not copied to the Docker container
-2. **Port mismatch** - Container exposed port 8080 but app ran on port 8787
+2. **Reserved environment variable** - Google Cloud Run automatically sets the `PORT` environment variable and doesn't allow overriding it
-3. **Cloud Build port configuration** - Deployment used wrong port
+3. **Port configuration mismatch** - Need to use port 8080 for Cloud Run (default) and 8787 for local development
 4. **Documentation inconsistencies** - OpenAPI spec didn't match actual API implementation

 ## Fixes Applied